 Snug Harbor Outpost is proud to offer its guests the chance to experience a remote and wild bear viewing adventure unlike any other in Alaska.
 Experience close and personal bear viewing at its finest, all from the safety of a boat viewing deck.

-From June through mid-July, our expert guides take you up Tuxedni Bay and into Horsefly Slough, home to one of the most abundant brown bear populations in the world.
-Here we can view Alaskan bears in their natural habitat, grazing in the rich grasslands near the water’s edge and fishing in the bay.
+Our expert guides take you to Lake Clark National Park, home to one of the most abundant brown bear populations in the world.
+Here we can view Alaskan bears in their natural habitat, grazing in the rich grasslands near the water’s edge.

 Throughout the summer and into late August, our boat tours follow the bears inland to several neighboring rivers and streams as they migrate in pursuit of wild sockeye salmon, coho salmon, and chum salmon.